 The Deep Blue: On My Doorstep

-Led by UNSW and Sydney Institute of Marine Science coral researcher A/Prof Tracy Ainsworth, The Deep Blue: On My Doorstep comprises a podcast featuring world leaders in coral reef rehabilitation; an online panel discussion with international podcast participants allowing students and community members to listen and watch the podcast and video content and then join the discussion on coral reef rehabilitation; the creation of a set of Keeping Kids in SuperPower cartoon caricatures and super-science-short cartoons summarising the main issues of each podcast; and The Deep Blue On My Doorstep book.
-Each podcast will be translated into an individual book chapter, with select questions and answers from the Q and A sessions included as the chapter final page.
+Led by UNSW and Sydney Institute of Marine Science coral researcher Prof Tracy Ainsworth, The Deep Blue: On My Doorstep comprises a podcast featuring 10 leaders in marine ecosystems in an discussion about the marine ecosystems on their doorstep, restoring and preserving marine spaces, and their inspiration for the future of these ecosystems; the creation of a Deep Blue on my Doorstep Caricatures with online images of the marine ecosystems featured in the podcasts, and The Deep Blue On My Doorstep book.
+Each podcast will be translated into an individual book chapter.

 Innovation at Sea